Montivilliers Abbey: History

 Montivilliers Abbey began as a nunnery founded around 684.
 Mentioned in 833, this monastery was completely destroyed by the Vikings in the 9th century.
-The abbey was rebuilt in 1025 by Richard II, Duke of Normandy, for a community of monks dependent on Fécamp Abbey.
-On 13 January 1035, at a meeting held in Fécamp, Robert I, Duke of Normandy, granted it autonomy as a nunnery once again, for the benefit of his aunt Beatrice.
-The Duke, with the agreement of Robert, Archbishop of Rouen, also granted Montivilliers an exemption from all episcopal custom.
+The abbey was rebuilt in 1025 by Richard II of Normandy for a community of monks dependent on Fécamp Abbey.
+On 13 January 1035, at a meeting held in Fécamp, Robert I of Normandy granted it autonomy as a nunnery once again, for the benefit of his aunt Beatrice.Robert, with the agreement of Robert, Archbishop of Rouen, also granted Montivilliers an exemption from all episcopal custom.

 The re-founded abbey was endowed with numerous estates in the region, and these made it possible, during the time in office of the Abbess Elisabeth in the second half of the 11th century, to undertake the construction of the great abbey church, an excellent example of Norman architecture at the time of William the Conqueror.
 On 6 April 1192, the abbey was placed under the special protection of the Holy See.

 In the 15th century, the parish of Saint-Sauveur, which had been granted the first seven bays of the nave of the abbey church, had the north side knocked down so as to double its size with a large Gothic extension.
 From the 16th to the 18th century, the abbey continued to have great influence, especially under the direction of the Abbess Louise de L'Hospital (1596-1643), during whose time in office the abbey was reformed, in 1602.

 The abbey was suppressed during the French Revolution and the nuns were expelled in 1792, after which the buildings underwent an intense and varied occupation (offices, prison, garrison, shops, stables, etc.) during the revolutionary period.
 They were sold off in 1811, and used for industrial purposes: as a cotton spinning mill, then as a sugar refinery and finally as a brewery from 1857.
 They were later converted into warehouses, garages and living quarters.

 In 1975, the municipality of Montivilliers initiated a review of the future of the abbey site, which was favourably concluded in 1977.
 The first phase of the work allowed the installation in 1994 of the Condorcet library in the Abbesses' Lodging.
 The second phase, carried out from 1997 to 2000, enabled the restoration of the spaces to their original architecture, the creation of the "Cœur d'Abbaye" show trail and the fitting out of a room for temporary exhibitions in the Gothic refectory.